 The end of the school year culminates with Makegood Festival - a multi-day creative festival celebrating the work of our entrepreneurs in a truly unique pop-up marketplace that runs alongside a series of professional development seminars and creative skills workshops.
 Throughout the event, selected students have the opportunity to showcase their goods and services to press, VIPs, investors, buyers and the general public, putting everything they’ve learned across the year into practice.

 The member site is home to heaps of helpful materials including:

-- our vast library full of a never ending supply of helpful articles
+• A vast library full of a never-ending supplies of helpful articles

-It’s also where our S4CS advisors/gurus live.
-Our full time Business Gurus spend time trawling the community site answering questions, writing articles and providing general assistance to our entrepreneurs.
+It’s also where our S4CS Advisors live.
+Our Business Advisors spend time trawling the community site answering questions, writing articles and providing general assistance to our entrepreneurs.

 WHAT HAPPENS WHEN THE COURSE FINISHES?

 By the end of the year students should be well on their way to startup success with a tested business model, a clear action plan and a well-rounded arsenal of skills to keep the wheels in motion, but the learning doesn’t end there.
 Graduates are encouraged to continue to be part of our supportive community through our members’ site.
 Here, former students will continue to have access to our extensive library, discussion boards and have exclusive first access to offers and events.
 They will also receive monthly e-bulletins letting them know about upcoming events and opportunities including our regular investor events.

 Regardless of when they leave the programme, our alumni always have an opportunity to be considered to pitch to The School for Creative Startups Angel Society for investment and we are always here if they need a little advice over the years.